forge-55/bunkeros/docs/development/architecture.md

 ## Overview

-**BunkerOS** is a vanilla Arch-based Linux distribution with custom optimizations.
+**BunkerOS** is a configuration layer for Arch Linux with custom optimizations.
 This architectural decision enables BunkerOS to maintain full control over the system while delivering an exceptional Sway-based productivity environment.

 ### Technical Stack